The Secret Garden

 Spirits (as opposed to ghosts) are also widespread in London.
 They are as varied as the city itself, and include ancient beings that date back to before the Romans ever raised their standards on Lud’s Hill, personifications of joy, grief, hope, or money, and even esoteric representations of modern concepts, such as congestion, roundabouts and anger at the expenses scandal.
 As with ghosts, many spirits are barely intelligent, simply representing the spiritual aspect of a material or mental thing.
 Others are wise and powerful and know all about mages and their desires.
 Only the skilled and respectful should try to deal with such beings – they do not take kindly to disrespectful behaviour from upstart sorcerers.

 London is rife with Nodes and ley lines.
 It sits on the Canterbury Line, one of Britain’s two greatest leys, and is home to another trio of ley lines anchored at powerful Nodes on Hampstead Heath, Wimbledon Common and Greenwich.
-All of these Nodes are controlled by the Brythonic Lodge, along with the powerful Node at St. Pauls (which sits on the site of an ancient temple to Diana on Ludgate Hill, the city’s highest point).
+All of these Nodes (except the Greenwich Node) are controlled by the Bearers of the Belt of Lud, along with the powerful Node at Saint Paul’s Cathedral (which sits on the site of an ancient temple to Diana on Ludgate Hill, the city’s highest point).
 The St. Pauls’ Node itself lies at the intersection of four smaller leys that criss-cross the city in a web of primal power.
+The Brythonic Lodge controls the Node at Greenwich, affording them more power than their size would normally allow.

 There are a number of other Nodes scattered throughout the city – most on one ley line or other – but not all of these are controlled or even known about.
-Simply put, there are too few mages in London to properly maintain these sites, and most have fallen fallow over the years.
 Even if they could be uncovered again, it is not certain that their guardian spirits could be suitably placated – or even communicated with – in order to tap their power.
 All the same, a wealth of energy flows through London, and mages able to harness it will gain considerable power indeed.

 The Lex Magica

-Here are the key points of the Brythonic Lodge’s Lex Magica.
-Although the Lodge claims that these are the laws of London’s shadow-world and that all who enter the city must abide by them, the truth is far more practical.
+Here are the key points of the Bearers’ Lex Magica.
+Although the Bearers claim that these are the laws of London’s shadow-world and that all who enter the city must abide by them, the truth is far more practical.
 Apply the Eleventh Commandment: Thou Shalt Not Get Caught.

 Respect Those of Greater Knowledge